Media Tips for Substance Abuse ProfessionalsGeneral Guide to Working with the Media

 - Remember to provide information in a way that everyday readers or listeners will understand.
 Avoid using professional jargon that may be confusing to your audience.

-- Know the facts about inhalant abuse and have them readily available to discuss and FAX to the reporter.
+- Know the facts about inhalant abuse and have them readily available to discuss and email or fax to the reporter.

 - When asked to discuss an issue, think carefully before you respond.
 Assume that everything you say is on the record and will be used in the story.